 - Shortness of breath

-- Tingling, numbness, or shooting pains in hands and feet
+- Tingling, numbness, or shooting pains in the hands and feet

 - Problems related to short-term memory

-- Blood titers with confirmatory Western Blot test
+- Blood titers with confirmatory Western Blot test-enzyme immunoassay

 - During the early phase of the disease, blood titers may give false negative results